extremeYes/Tootils/README.md

 ### Commands

-- Use `tt bk <dir>` to back up a directory into your configured drive.
+- Use `tt bk <dir>` to make a mirror backup of a directory in your configured drive.
 Only it will show a dry run for you to check before running, so you should then:
 - Use `tt bkg <dir>` to actually execute said backup. (`g` for go)
-- Use `tt bkd <dir>` to approve deletion of extraneous files, making the destination a *true mirror* of the source. (`d` for delete).
-If you already copied files with `bkg`, this will only show what will be deleted, which is handy.
-- Use `tt bkdg <dir>` to confirm and execute the full mirroring operation.
+- Use `tt back` to read your list of configured directories and back them up. (dry run)
-- Use `tt back [operation]` to read your list of configured directories and run the desired backup operation on all of them.
-Example: `tt back`, read output, then `tt back bkdg` to confirm and execute a full mirror of all your files.
+- Use `tt backg` to confirm and execute a full list backup.
 - Oh, right!
 You can add a `.ttignore` file at the ***root*** of your source directory.
-Any patterns listed in that file will be completely ignored by `rsync`. ;)
+Any patterns listed in that file will be completely ignored by `rsync`.

 ### Config

 Tootils will create these files in your config location:

 - `tootils.conf`.
 For global variables.
-Currently `backupRoot`.
+Currently `backup_root`.
 Set it to a full path to your backups destination (i.e. `/e`, `/mnt/backups`).
 - `backup.conf`.
 A list of source directories to be backed up by the `back` subcommand.
 Full path on each line.
 You can skip directories by commenting them (start the line with `#`).

 ## Footnote